danilobellini/pytest-doctest-custom/README.rst

 This pretty printer sorts sets, frozensets and dicts (by keys), breaks lines with fixed indentation, and has a consistent set/frozenset printing result for testing on both Python 2 and 3 (CPython 2.7 and 3.3+).
-But it's not a Python standard library, such printer need IPython as a requirement for running the tests, which comes with much more stuff, not just the pretty printer.
+But it's not a Python standard library, such printer needs IPython as a requirement for running tests, which comes with much more stuff, not just the pretty printer.
 In Python 2.6 you need to ensure that the IPython version is compatible (e.g. with ``deps = ipython<2`` in your ``tox.ini``).